mer-hybris/hadk.sailfishos.org/prerequisites.rst

 -------------

-* An ARM Android device officially supported by CyanogenMod 10.1.x, 11.0, 12.1, 13.0 (at the time of writing 2017-02-02).
+* An ARM Android device officially supported by CyanogenMod 10.1.x, 11.0, 12.1, 13.0, 14.1 (at the time of writing 2017-09-05).
 Also check `this link`_

+ - We are aware that CyanogenMod is made obsolete, and whilst going through this guide, please in your mind substitute the word CyanogenMod with an appropriate base that you are porting on (LineageOS, AOSP, CAF etc)

- - Starting with CM 13.0 (Android 6), support for 64bit ARM is also being added to Sailfish OS: firstly by running a mix of 64bit Linux Kernel and Android HAL, whilst Sailfish OS userspace is being run in 32bit mode
+ * Starting with CM 13.0 (Android 6), support for 64bit ARM is also being added to Sailfish OS: firstly by running a mix of 64bit Linux Kernel and Android HAL, whilst Sailfish OS userspace is being run in 32bit mode